Harvesting, Curing and Storing Onions

 Harvest the bulbs on a sunny day.
 Loosen the soil around the bulb with a

 shovel or pitch fork.
 Pull onions out of the soil.
-Now, clean off the bulb.
+Clean off the bulb.
+It

-It is okay to rinse off dirt, although some sources suggest this is a "no-no."
+is okay to rinse off dirt, although some sources suggest this is a "no-no".

 How to Cure Onions:

 Curing onions is easy.
-It is important to dry them well.
-Onions that have
+It is important to let them dry well.
+Onions that

 Allow clean bulbs to dry in the sun.

 Spread onions out on a flat surface, in full sun.
 Allow them to dry in the